Charly1000/probook_450_g7/README.md

 So Catalina should also work

 ## You have two choices:
  - OC-folder: use only with SSDT injects and renames
-- DSDT-folder: use only with one patched DSDT, like a real Mac
+ - DSDT/OC-folder: use only with one patched DSDT, like a real Mac

 ### Hardware Specs:
 - CPU: i7-10510U